BAT: Better Audio Transformer Guided by Convex Gated Probing: Ablations for a Better Audio Transformer

 \autoref{tab:gated_attention_eob} presents the ablation of target selection and attention gating.
-Consistent with prior literature~\citep{baevski2022data2vec}, utilizing EOB targets without gating degrades model performance compared to the MLP baseline.
-However, integrating the gated attention mechanisms reverses this observation.
-Gating not only improves the baseline but also unlocks the potential of the EOB targets, resulting in the highest performance.
+Consistent with prior literature~\citep{baevski2022data2vec}, using EOB outputs as SSL targets without gating degrades downstream performance relative to the baseline that uses MLP outputs as SSL targets (rows 1 and 2).
+However, integrating the gated attention reverses this observation (rows 3 and 4).
+Furthermore, notice how the attention gate improves the model, regardless of the SSL targets (compare rows 1 and 3, and rows 2 and 4).
+Gating not only improves the baseline but also unlocks the potential of the EOB targets, resulting in a coherent forward pass for the target model and the highest performance.
 This supports our hypothesis that the gating mechanism mitigates the inherent limitations of the MHSA in this SSL dynamic. \autoref{fig:gated_attention} shows the positive effect of gating on attention maps.